wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 ###### The Show
  - [ ]
 - Members of the Playactors Drama Guild hand out lists of random character prompts to anyone who wants to try acting.
 Anyone who wishes to play a character on stage chooses a prompt, dons a few costume elements from the trunks of costumes provided by the Playactors Drama Guild, and lines up on the east end of the main stage (area R3).
-There, Quentillius Antiphiun Melentor III instructs a waiting participant to “tag in” to the ongoing performance and “tag out” someone currently on stage.
+There, **Quentillius Antiphiun Melentor III** instructs a waiting participant to “tag in” to the ongoing performance and “tag out” someone currently on stage.
 Quentillius keeps the transitions narratively clean, while members of the crowd cheer, jeer, and shout ideas to the improvising actors.
 Other participants work the random props, set pieces, and sound effects the Playactors Drama Guild has strewn about the stage area to augment the improvised events.
 - Members of the crowd might play kazoos to musically accompany the drama on stage.
-A number of members of the Strixhaven Show Band Association are handing out kazoos from the orchestra pit (area R2), including student conductor Rubina Larkingdale.
+A number of members of the Strixhaven Show Band Association are handing out kazoos from the orchestra pit (area R2), including student conductor **Rubina Larkingdale**.
 - The festival’s improvised play continues until all volunteer performers have exhausted their prompts.
 More frequently, however, a faculty member needs to shut down the festival, which becomes increasingly rowdy later into the night.
 The following subsections detail the ways in which the characters can join the fun.

 ###### Perform on Stage